nextnano3 - Tutorial

 The following figure shows the conduction band edge, the Fermi level and the

-square of the lowest two electron wavefunctions at T = 1 K.
+square of the lowest two electron wave functions at T = 1 K.

 To plot such a figure, the following output files are needed:

-- band_struc1/cb1D_001_ind000.dat:
+- band_structure/cb1D_001_ind000.dat:

 1st column: distance [nm]